Rest, eat and stay

 Within Tyresta Nature Reserve, which surrounds the national park, Sweden’s right of public access applies.
 It permits you to tent anywhere for maximum 2 days of your choice, but not to light fires everywhere.

 In Tyresta, tenting is allowed in the meadow at the end of the village road.
 From here you can see beautiful sunsets over the grazing pastures and Tyresta Farm.
 Here you will also find an outdoor sink and toilet.
 Camp fires are not allowed here.

-Organized camping activities, groups.
+Organised camping activities, groups.

-Organized camping activitites are not allowed in the national park.
+Organised camping activitites are not allowed in the national park.
 Groups are instead referred to the tenting area at Stensjödal which has a fire and resting place, drinking water and an outdoor toilet.
 It must be booked in advance.
 Other groups may overnight at the same time.

 - E-mail: email@example.com

 At the entrance to Stensjödal lies Mjölnarbostaden, beautifully situated by Nedre dammen, the lower dam.
 The building has 30 beds with pillows, but no blankets.
 There is no electricity, but a gas stove for cooking and kerosene lamps for lighting.
 Drinking water available in a well just outside.
 May be hired from Tyresta Forest Foundation during April–October for SEK 1700 per 24-hour day.
 Booking and questions via e-mail to firstname.lastname@example.org

 Next to Mjölnarbostaden is a large meadow where large groups can spend the night in the national park.
 There is no charge to tent there, but groups must book in advance via e-mail to email@example.com